NKU’s Academic Advising Philosophy

 The following students are required to meet with an advisor:

-- All new majors in the Haile/U.S. Bank College of Business (freshmen, transfers, and readmits).
+- All new majors in the Haile/U.S. Bank College of Business.

-- All students with fewer than 30 hours earned who are currently enrolled in their first or second semester at NKU.
+- All students with fewer than 30 hours earned who are currently enrolled.

-- All students with 75 or more hours that have not certified in their major.
+- All students with 75 or more hours that have not met selective admissions.

 - Construction Management and Construction Technology: all students.